johnschriner/presentations/lab6.md

 **_Q2.
 Examine the arp table (arp –a –n) on VM#1 and report any entries you find._**

-I did some research on arp with <code>man arp</code>.
+I did some research on ARP with <code>man arp</code>.
 Unfortunately <code>arp –a –n</code> complains that "-a" is an unknown host but <code>arp</code> provides the table fine.
 The only entry is that of the m0n0wall gateway.

 **_Q3.
 Ping VM#2 from VM#1 and report any changes to the state of the ARP table after the ping._**

-Before pinging the target machine, there was only the gateway registered in the cache, but after a successful ping the target with its MAC address was registered in the Arp cache.
+Before pinging the target machine, there was only the gateway registered in the cache, but after a successful ping the target with its MAC address was registered in the ARP cache.

 **_Q4.
 Manually delete the entry for the VM#2 machine in VM#1s ARP table (arp –d <ip>).
 Then, run tcpdump or wireshark on VM#2 to view the network traffic.
 Ping VM#2 again from VM#1.
 Report on the traffic that you see and use it to explain the way in which VM#1 obtains VM#2's MAC address._**